 You only need to input three of your results - they are dependent on each other according to the formula:

 total cholesterol = HDL + LDL + 0.2 * triglycerides

 - Total cholesterol is just an overview of your cholesterol level.
 It might be misleading, as it combines the levels of good and bad cholesterol in your blood, and does not give sufficient information about heart disease risks.

 - Desirable: Less than 200 mg/dL

 - High: 240 mg/dL and above

 - HDL (High-density lipoprotein) is the "good" cholesterol in your blood.
-Generally speaking, it helps to transfer cholesterol from other parts of your body to the liver and to remove it.
+Generally speaking, it is a form of cholesterol which is transfered from other parts of your body to the liver in order to metabolize it and remove from the body with bile acids.
 That's why this is the only cholesterol type that should be kept high.
 Women tend to have slightly higher HDL levels than men.